Jensen-holm/Jensen-holm/README.md

 - 🔭 I’m currently working on my portfolio website
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking for a summer internship for 2024
 - ⚡ Fun fact: I am a liscensed chauffer